Change your life with data: an introduction to xAPI

 - City & Guilds has used the system in-house, to connect an ecosystem of tools for their TechBac™ project, and powered an awesome dashboard that alerts tutors to students who may be falling behind.
 It would be remiss of me not to mention the ‘Best in Show’ award this project picked up at DevLearn in 2015!

-Want to know more about why you need the xAPI in your life?
-Join our webinar to hear about 5 ways xAPI can change your L&D life
+Want to know more about why you need the xAPI?
+See our webinar recording to hear how xAPI can change your L&D life